FALL 2023

 Resources and updates to make your application process easy!

-Beginning August 1, 2022, the Self-Reported Academic Record (SRAR) is required for all first-year applicants, with the exception of students attending an international high school.
+Beginning August 1, 2022, the Self-Reported Academic Record (SRAR) is required for all first-year applicants, with the exception of international students.
+Additionally, if you are a student attending an international high school, you may reach out to our office to waive the SRAR requirement and review your official transcripts.
 First-year Common App applicants will receive a personalized link in their application submission confirmation email from Pitt to complete the SRAR.
 Students completing the Pitt Application will be able to complete the SRAR within the application itself.

 If you apply via Common App and do not receive your confirmation email and personalized link within 7 days of applying, you’re welcome to submit your SRAR using the Pitt SRAR link.
 Please create an account using the same email you used to submit your Common App.